Menu

 POLICIES

-Confidentiality: During conferences, we will follow rules of confidentiality for clinical case material including disguising identifying information.
-Please do not discuss any case material outside of this conference.
-No recording of case material is allowed.
+Confidentiality: During all programs, we will follow rules of confidentiality for clinical case material including disguising identifying information.
+Please do not discuss any case material outside of this program.
+Recording without authorization is prohibited.

 • Virtual using Zoom